jean/curriculum/introduction.rst

 The required minimum skill level before participating will be as follows:

-* Has installed Linux or other UNIX variant
+* Has installed Linux or other UNIX variant.
-* Is comfortable with, or even prefers, working on the command line
+* Is comfortable with, or even prefers, working on the command line.
-* Has a basic understanding on navigating the filesystem, and the most basic tools (ps, ls, top, etc).
+* Has a basic understanding on navigating the filesystem, and the most basic tools (:command:`ps`, :command:`ls`, :command:`top`, etc).

 ***************
 Syllabus layout